Data-aided Underwater Acoustic Ray Propagation Modeling: Problem Solution Formulation

 The search spaces for $\boldsymbol{\theta}$ and $\boldsymbol{\psi}$ span $[0, 2\pi)$, and for $\boldsymbol{d}$ spans $[ 0, \infty)$.
 The knowledge of geometry and the source location allows us to pre-calculate nominal arrival ray directions $\boldsymbol{\theta}'$, $\boldsymbol{\psi}'$ and propagation distances $\boldsymbol{d}'$ prior to the model training stage.
 The calculated nominal directions and distances may deviate from reality due to limited knowledge or measurement error.
 We model this with appropriate error terms $\boldsymbol{e}_{\theta}$, $\boldsymbol{e}_{\psi}$ and $\boldsymbol{e}_d$:

 We then replace the trainable parameters $\boldsymbol{\theta}$, $\boldsymbol{\psi}$, and $\boldsymbol{d}$ with the corresponding error terms, thus replacing~\eqref{eq:para_all_space} with:

-The amount of error allowed in $\boldsymbol{e_\theta}$, $\boldsymbol{e_\psi}$ and $\boldsymbol{e_d}$ reflect how confident we are about our knowledge of the channel geometry and source location.
-We impose $L_2$-norm penalty terms in the loss function to constrain values of $\boldsymbol{e_\theta}$, $\boldsymbol{e_\psi}$ and $\boldsymbol{e_d}$ learnt during the training process.
-We also add a harsh penalty term to ensure that reflection model learnt by the RCNN obeys energy conservation.
+The amount of error allowed in $\boldsymbol{e}_\theta$, $\boldsymbol{e}_\psi$ and $\boldsymbol{e}_d$ reflect how confident we are about our knowledge of the channel geometry and source location.
+We impose $L_2$-norm penalty terms in the loss function to constrain values of $\boldsymbol{e}_\theta$, $\boldsymbol{e}_\psi$ and $\boldsymbol{e}_d$ learned during the training process.
+We also add a harsh penalty term to ensure that the upper bound of reflected energy learned by the RCNN obeys energy conservation.
 The resulting loss function is:

 where $\boldsymbol{\zeta}$, $\beta$ and $\eta$ are hyper-parameters related to the three penalty terms.
 All elements in the hyper-parameters are set to 0 during the validation and model evaluation.
-In general, the image sources correspond to higher-order reflections are assigned smaller penalty coefficients as angular errors are amplified with increasing number of reflections.
+In general, the image sources corresponding to higher-order reflections are assigned smaller penalty coefficients as angular errors are amplified with an increasing number of reflections.